CatarinaRRF/ChurnOfClients-AluraVoz/README.md

-# Churn of Clients from Alura Voz
+# Churn from Alura Voz
 This project is a part of the [Challenge Data-Science 1ª Edição](https://www.alura.com.br/challenges?host=https://cursos.alura.com.br) at the brazilian platform for technology courses [Alura](https://www.alura.com.br/).
 Other Data Science projects can be found at the [main GitHub](https://github.com/CatarinaRRF).

 #### -- Project Status: [Active]